Cleg83/sew_crafty_project/README.md

 The sort function sorts as expected and also includes the category filter so if a category is selected, the sorting function only sorts products within that category.

-## Delivery banner

-The delivery banner only appears on relevant pages (shop, product and basket) and will update dynamically based on how many items are in the basket.

 ## Product page